LONGGUN FAQ

 Your barrel has been polished internally before it left our shop.
 We recommend that you initially clean the barrel with a patch and light solvent before you shoot for the first time to remove any debris it may have collected during storage.
 Surgically cleaning your rifle barrel is not advised.
 For best accuracy remove heavy carbon fouling every few hundred rounds and remove copper fouling only when accuracy starts to degrade.

-To remove Carbon buildup use our Carbon remover.
+To remove Carbon buildup use our Carbon remover, part number 603-4

-For Copper removal use our Bore Cleaner/Copper remover.
+For Copper removal use our Bore Cleaner/Copper remover, part number 602-4.

-Finish your bore cleaning job with Bore Polish.
+Finish your bore cleaning job with Bore Polish, part number 604-4

 After a complete cleaning, you will need to fire a few rounds to foul your bore before you see accuracy back at peak levels.